Mobile-app errors expose data on 180 million phones: security firm

 In a survey of 1,100 apps, Appthority found 685 problem apps that were linked to 85 affected Twilio accounts.
 That suggests the theft of credentials for one app’s Twilio account could pose a security threat to all users of as many as eight other apps.

-Appthority said it also warned Amazon.com Inc that it had found credentials for at least 902 developer accounts with cloud-service provider Amazon Web Services in a scan of 20,098 different apps.
+Appthority said it also warned Amazon.com Inc (AMZN.O) that it had found credentials for at least 902 developer accounts with cloud-service provider Amazon Web Services in a scan of 20,098 different apps.

 Those credentials could be used to access app user data stored on Amazon, Hardy said.